calgo-lab/tab_err/README.md

 Make sure that your changes are tested, documented, and clearly described in the pull request.

 ## Citation
-If you use `tab_err` for a scientific publication, we would appreciate your citation.
+If you use the error model that's underlying `tab_err` for a scientific publication, we would appreciate your citation.

 ```
 @article{10.1145/3774914,